baasbox/docs/source/index.md

 13. DB Management: you can create a backup of your DB and import & export
 14. Roles: you can view and create roles for users
 15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them
-16. Api Access: The API Access section allows you to manage which rest endpoints are accessible to non administrator users
+16. Api Access: The API Access section allows you to manage which REST endpoints are accessible to non administrator users

 <aside class="notice">